 9.4 All amounts and fees stated or referred to in these Terms:

-9.4.3 are exclusive of value added tax, which shall be added to WorkCast’s invoice(s) at the appropriate rate.
+9.4.3 are exclusive of value added tax or other sales taxes, which shall be added to WorkCast’s invoice(s) at the appropriate rate.

-9.5 WorkCast shall be entitled to increase the Subscription Fees, the fees payable in respect of the additional User Subscriptions purchased pursuant to clause 3.3, at the start of each Renewal Period on at least 30 days’ notice to the Customer or on earlier renewal of the Contract Agreement by the Customer and the Terms shall be deemed to have been amended accordingly.
+9.5 WorkCast shall be entitled to increase the Subscription Fees at the start of each Renewal Period on at least 30 days’ notice to the Customer or on earlier renewal of the Contract Agreement by the Customer and the Terms shall be deemed to have been amended accordingly.

 9.6 The Customer may, within the Subscription Term, request additional products and/or Services, which may incur additional charges.
 Those additional products and/or Services shall, for the avoidance of any doubt, be subject to these Terms.
 WorkCast reserves the right to invoice in full upon request, without additional contract signatory, for any additional products and/or Services delivered under this clause 9.6.